Probiotics and Bacterial Vaginosis: The facts.

 However for the large majority of sufferers there is no obvious, external ‘cause’ for the dysbiosis, and in these cases we need to consider the link between the gut flora and the vaginal flora.

 In order to reintroduce beneficial strains of bacteria into the vagina, it is not so simple as to just use any strain of probiotic however.
-The strains need to be able to survive transit through the entire length of the digestive tract, and they also need to be able to successfully migrate to, and then colonise the vagina.
-Strains of probiotic bacteria that colonise well in the digestive tract, do not necessarily show good adherence to vaginal epithelium.
+The strains need to be able to survive transit through the entire length of the digestive tract, and they also need to be able to successfully migrate to, and then colonise, the vagina.
+Strains of probiotic bacteria that colonise well in the digestive tract, do not necessarily show good adherence to the lining of the vaginal wall.

-Which probiotic strains help to eliminate and prevent BV?
+Which probiotic strains can help support health in those with BV?

 There have been many different clinical trials over the years, looking at the efficacy of probiotics in the treatment of BV.
 It is understood that the Lactobacillus genus is the predominant genus of bacteria found in a healthy vagina, so most trials have centred around one or other Lactobacillus species.

 Incidentally, Joanna has just written a piece about a new 'probiotic' to make women's intimate areas smell like peach!
 We are not convinced, and are not sure there is yet any research into it - but the blog post might be an interesting read.